dwrobel/flatcam/README.md

 =================================================

+28.02.2019

+- added a change that when a double click is performed in a object on canvas resulting in a selection, if the notebook is hidden then it will be displayed

 27.02.2019

 - made the Custom ToolChange Text area in CNCJob Selected Tab depend on the status of the ToolChange Enable Checkbox even in the init stage.